USS Hennepin: Post-Korean War support

 Following the 1953 Armistice in Korea, Hennepin continued supply runs between Japan and South Korea.
 In response to the scheduled transfer of North Vietnam to Communist control, she departed Yokohama 30 August 1954 to provide support for Operation Passage to Freedom.
 She arrived Haiphong, North Vietnam, 7 September, and for more than 3 months she transported cargo southward to St. Jacques and Saigon.
 After completing three runs to Saigon, she departed St. Jacques for Japan 22 December and arrived Sasebo 3 January 1955.

 Between 1955 and 1958 Hennepin remained in the Far East, supporting America's determination to keep the peace and contain Communism in Asia.
 She continued to operate primarily between Japanese and South Korean ports, but cargo runs in 1957 and 1958 again sent her to Southeast Asia.

 Between 13 May and 3 July 1957 she operated out of Saigon and Bangkok, Thailand, and in addition steamed to Karachi, Pakistan, and Bahrain Island in the Persian Gulf.
 During September 1957 and April 1958 she steamed out of Yokohama, carrying cargo to Saigon.

 Final deactivation

-After returning to Yokohama from Pusan, Korea, 21 June 1958, she was inactivated by the Navy 16 July.
-She transferred to the Maritime Administration 27 March 1959, and scrapped in 1960.
+After returning to Yokohama from Pusan, Korea, 21 June 1958, it was inactivated by the Navy 16 July.
+It transferred to the Maritime Administration 27 March 1959, and scrapped in 1960.